Arthriten Inflammatory Pain Formula Side Effects

 Generic Name: acetaminophen / aspirin / caffeine

-Note: This page contains information about the side effects of acetaminophen / aspirin / caffeine.
-Some of the dosage forms included on this document may not apply to the brand name Arthriten Inflammatory Pain Formula.
+Note: This document contains side effect information about acetaminophen / aspirin / caffeine.
+Some of the dosage forms listed on this page may not apply to the brand name Arthriten Inflammatory Pain Formula.

 For the Consumer